 The Rohingya campfire has gutted hundreds of shelters, a number of health centres and other facilities, according to officials and witnesses.
 Thousands are now homeless and, as yet, an unknown number are dead.
 All of these figures are likely to rise over the coming days and weeks.

 The hilly nature of the area where many of the shelters were situated and the lack of an effective water system made the fire particularly difficult to bring under control.

 Rohingya In Bangladesh - A Traumatic Exit

 The camp fire is just one further trauma affecting a population of people who were forcibly driven from their homes in Myanmar.
 It was then, and continues to be, important to provide aid to these vulnerable people – something we have been doing since 2017, efforts that have benefited many thousands of Rohingya refugees since then.

 Of the 900,000 refugees that had flooded into Bangladesh by late 2019, some 60% of those were children, and all carried tales of the traumas suffered by themselves, their families, and their communities.
 The majority of these refugees are located around Cox’s Bazar, making this the world’s largest refugee camp.

-The situation for Rohingya refugees continues to be desperate, though still safer than being in Myanmar.
-Though with over 400,000 children unable to access to education, older children and adolescents lacking opportunities to make a living, they are rapidly turning into a lost generation.
+Although safer now, this life-in-limbo has long term consequences, particularly for the young.
+With 400,000 children unable to access education, and older children and adolescents lacking opportunities to make a living, they are rapidly turning into a lost generation.

-With your help these last 3 years we have provided a range of aid, from food through our kitchen project, which has fed thousands, medical camps treating 200 people a day, and education through school projects.
+With your help, these last 3 years we have provided a range of aid: from food at our kitchen project, which has fed thousands, medical camps treating 200 people a day, and education through school projects

 Due to your generosity, and acting as your hands, we have delivered a wide range of support and assistance.
 But the need continues.
 Which is why we ask you to join us once again in helping those who are least able to help themselves.